Salad109/library-management/README.md

 - Book management with ISBN validation and author relationships
 - Author management with many-to-many relationships to books
 - Copy tracking with status management (available, borrowed, reserved, lost)
-- Customer management with email validation
+- Customer management
 - Borrowing and reservation system
-- Authentication and authorization with Spring Security
+- Authentication and authorization with Spring Security and password hashing
-- Password hashing and secure user management
-- Search functionality across books, copies and authors
 - Application monitoring with Prometheus and Grafana
-- +80% test coverage with comprehensive integration and unit testing
+- Comprehensive integration and unit testing
+- Frontend for staff operations using Thymeleaf and Bootstrap

 ## Tech Stack